pulsar-edit/pulsar-edit.github.io/docs/blog/20240624-Daeraxa-3kStars.md

 <img src="./assets/early-atom.png" height="400" />

-Of course, the thing that made Atom, Atom, was its underlying framework, something developed specifically for Atom called "Atom Shell", a cross-platform framework designed to allow web technologies to be used in a desktop application.
+Of course, the thing that made Atom _Atom_ was its underlying framework, something developed specifically for Atom called _Atom Shell_, a cross-platform framework designed to allow web technologies to be used in a desktop application.
 You might know it better these days as [Electron](https://www.electronjs.org/blog/electron/).
-So yes, if you weren't aware before, this means that the Atom editor is directly responsible for the framework that allows a whole host of popular applications to exist: Discord, VSCode, Joplin, Slack, and [far, far, more](https://www.electronjs.org/apps).
+So yes, if you weren't aware before, this means that the Atom editor is directly responsible for the framework that allows a whole host of popular applications to exist: Discord, VS Code, Joplin, Slack, and [far, far, more](https://www.electronjs.org/apps).

 Later in 2014, [GitHub announced](https://web.archive.org/web/20140506163807/http://blog.atom.io/2014/05/06/atom-is-now-open-source.html) that Atom would become fully open-sourced under the MIT license and invited the community to actively contribute to its development; it is under this license that Pulsar is still developed.